Medication-Based Treatment (MBT)

 Apply for Waiver:

-To receive a waiver to practice opioid dependency treatment with approved buprenorphine medications, a provider must notify the SAMHSA Center for Substance Abuse Treatment (CSAT) of their intent to practice this form of medication-assisted treatment (MAT).
-The notification of intent must be submitted to CSAT after completing the required MAT training and before the initial dispensing or prescribing of opioid treatment.
+To receive a waiver to practice opioid dependency treatment with approved buprenorphine medications, a provider must notify the SAMHSA Center for Substance Abuse Treatment (CSAT) of their intent to practice this form of medication-based treatment (MBT).
+The notification of intent must be submitted to CSAT after completing the required MBT training and before the initial dispensing or prescribing of opioid treatment.